 They confirm their fees and may ask you for some money upfront.

-The estate agent sends everyone a notification of sale, or memorandum of sale, which includes the details of the solicitors in the chain.
+The estate agent sends everyone a notification or memorandum of sale.
+This includes the details of the solicitors in the chain.

 Your solicitor lets the seller’s solicitor know that they’re acting for you.

-Your solicitor carries out local authority searches to see if there are any problems with the property you’re buying or the local area.
+Your solicitor carries out local authority searches.
+This is to see if there are any problems with the property you’re buying or the local area.

-These searches are really important and might reveal things that make you decide to pull out of buying the property.
+These searches are important.
+They might show things that make you decide to pull out of buying the property.

 These could include:

-Your solicitor reviews all the information they receive and passes on the information to you.
+Your solicitor reviews all the information they get and pass it on to you.

-Your solicitor chases all the information they need from the seller’s solicitor, reviews it and sends you the bits you need to see.
+Your solicitor chases all the information they need from the seller’s solicitor.
+They then review it and sends you the bits you need to see.